 - T: Treat DEI work as core rather than peripheral work.

-Creary agrees with the group’s assertion that a top-down approach can be effective, stating, “Yes — everyone needs to take actions to address systemic racism and DEI.
+Creary, suggests that while everyone needs to be bought in, a top-down approach can be effective, “Yes — everyone needs to take actions to address systemic racism and DEI.
 But leaders — including the CEO — need to treat the actions being taken as MERIT-worthy in order to ensure that DEI initiatives and efforts to eradicate systemic racism are sustainable far beyond the ebbs and flows of the current news cycle.”

 Addressing DEI disparities starts with acknowledgment and understanding